berkeley-abc/abc/src/formace_ext/README.md

   baseline-support hybrid (`-y`) boundary selection.
 - `fm_int` extends ABC's forward interpolation model checker with original (`-o`), exact minimum-boundary (`-m`), and hybrid (`-y`) modes.
+- `fm_eco` runs the DAC'18 ECO flow with Craig-interpolant patch functions.
+  Its default uses ABC's original support selector; `-m` selects exact minimum-cardinality additional support with grouped MinUNSAT, while `-a` keeps assumption minimization but skips `Acb_FindSupport()` for ablation.
+- The upstream `runeco` command also has a ForMACE `-g` mode for exact minimum-cardinality support shared by all fixed target relations.
+It uses the multi-oracle equivalent of `(B_0 OR ...
+OR B_(k-1)) AND Eq_S`, then constructs SOP patch functions over the selected common support.

 The upstream `inter` and `int` commands retain their normal behavior.